Healing from Sexual Violence - It Was Never Your Fault

 The Reality of Sexual Violence

-There is a common image of sexual violence being committed by strangers, but in reality, approximately 80% of victims know their assailant.
+There is a common image of sexual violence being committed by strangers, but in reality, the vast majority of victims know their assailant.
 A partner, friend, boss, teacher, family member.
 Abuse by someone who was trusted often causes more severe psychological damage than abuse by a stranger.
+It is precisely because of the existing relationship with the perpetrator that the false self-blame of "maybe I was partly responsible" arises so easily.

 Psychological Impact of Sexual Violence